Site icon Outdoor Gearzine

 Test environment

-The following five points were set as indicators for review of the evaluation items.
+The following five points were set as indicators for the evaluation items and the review was conducted

-If you find it difficult to see the table because it is lightweight for smartphones, click here
+If you find it difficult to see the table on the lightweight display for smartphones, click here.

-Hike rating AAA AA AA AA AA
+Hike Rating AAA AA AA AA AA

-Run rating AA AAA AA AA A
+Run Evaluation AA AAA AA AA A

 item adidas